KiwiMC1482/Webpage-changing-extension/README.md

 ## Installation

 As this is not publish files need to be installed manually.
 Unlike chrome, firefox requires a temporary add on which deletes when the browser is installed as fully installed browsers need to be passed by Mozilla for signing.
-If you want to install or make any changes to the code how to install...
+If you want to install or make any changes to the code.

+How to install...

 Chrome: